Both Girls and Boys Can Wear Pink

 - Nike Dualtone Racer (Dusty Pink) - Cheaper than their predecessor, the Flyknit Racer, nevertheless these kicks are comfortable, lightweight, and versatile.
 Unlike their ancestor though, the Dualtone Racer sneakers are adapted to lifestyle use because of their mesh uppers and wider midsoles.

 The Dusty Pink colorway features light pink uppers with paler pink Swoosh logos and darker toned heel counters and tabs.
 The 3M reflective detailing can be seen on the pull tabs.
 White midsoles and black outsoles complete the look.

-- Nike Air Max 90 Premium (Pink Glaze) - Function and style combine seamlessly in the Air Max Premium 90.
+- Nike Air Max 90 Premium (Pink Glaze) - Function and style combine seamlessly in the AM90 Premium.
 These kicks are surprisingly lightweight yet can provide all-day comfort for people who stay on their feet for extended periods of time.

 The pink treatment has been applied all over the uppers of these sneakers for a tonal look.
 The contrast comes in the form of the differently textured overlays surrounding the shoes.